Advice for people who have had a heart attack about eating oily fish has changed. Senior dietitian Victoria Taylor explains.

 The National Institute for Health and Clinical Excellence (NICE) has updated its guidance for patients following a heart attack.

-The new guidance, published in November 2013, no longer recommends that people eat two to four portions of oily fish per week for the sole purpose of preventing another heart attack.
+The guidance no longer recommends that people eat two to four portions of oily fish per week for the sole purpose of preventing another heart attack.
 It also does not recommend consuming omega-3 fatty acid capsules or supplemented foods for this purpose.

 This is because after looking at all the available research and considering the treatments that are now offered after a heart attack, it was decided that the impact of oily fish consumption would be minimal.

 However, while the advice to eat oily fish to help prevent another heart attack has changed, this does not mean we should stop eating fish entirely.

 Eating oily fish will not be harmful to your heart and fish (both oily and white) is a nutritious choice which can form part of the Mediterranean-style diet (more bread, fruit, vegetables, fish and less meat, and replacing butter with unsaturated fat spreads).